 How to Discuss the Topic of Home Care with a Senior

-Last week we highlighted some common signs that your parent needs home care.
+Last week, we highlighted some common signs that your parent needs home care.
 You may notice some of these signs when you see your parent over the holidays.
-But once you realize that the time is nearing where you’ll need help for Mom or Dad, you’ll need to have an important discussion with them.
+But once you realize that the time is nearing when you’ll need help from Mom or Dad, you’ll need to have a meaningful discussion with them.

 How to Bring Up the Topic of Home Care